-Balfour Beatty's objective when it comes to the fuel we use is to phase out diesel and other fossil fuels in all of our operations as quickly as possible.
-This is in line with our net zero target for our Scope 1, 2 and 3 emissions by 2050 as set out in our Sustainability Strategy, Building New Futures and our Carbon Reduction Plan1, which sets out our three step plan focusing on efficiency, electrification and then alternative fuels.
+Balfour Beatty's key objective when it comes to the fuel we use is to phase out diesel and other fossil fuels in all of our operations as quickly as possible, in line with our ambition to go Beyond Net Zero Carbon by 2040 as set out in our Sustainability Strategy Building New Futures.
 As also set out in this Strategy, we are determined to act responsibly and to always consider the full implications of our actions.
 This includes making sure that we are not solving one environmental challenge and creating another.